tomenqvist/Light-humidity-and-temperature-monitor/README.md

 ## Material

-The microcontroller I'm usining is the Pico WH.
+The microcontroller I'm using is the Pico WH.
 It has 30 GPIO pins, 256kB RAM, 2MB on board flash and WiFi.
-It can be programmed uring micropython or C/C++.
+It can be programmed using micropython or C/C++.

 The sensor used are DHT11 and a photo resistor.